telerik/blazor-docs/_contentTemplates/common/form-validation.md

 #note-validation
->note The Telerik form and validation tools don't add functionality over the standard ones.
-You should implement the desired custom validations first, and then you can replace it immediately with ours.
+>note The Telerik Blazor validation tools provide a way to display different types of validation messages.
+The main benefit is consistent styling with all other Telerik Blazor components.
+The validation tools do not expose API or settings for specific validation logic.
+You should configure the desired standard or custom validation separately, and then use our UI components to display messages to the user.
 #end